SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

    * _User Stories_:
       * The student starts a test on the secure browser.
 The testing server displays a test item, and the student attempts to navigate outside of the test to look up the answer.
 The browser must prevent this from happening.

-7. The browser must disable general purpose capabilities such as spell check, auto correct, auto-fill forms, etc. as using them could affect the measurement.
+7. The browser must disable general purpose capabilities such as spell check, auto correct, auto-fill forms, dictionaries, etc. as using them could affect the measurement.
    * _Rationale_:
 	  * Student should not be able to use built-in browser capabilities to assist them in answering test questions.
+   * _User Stories_:
+      * The student starts a test on the secure browser.
+The testing server displays a test item which requires the student to select the misspelled words in the provided paragraph.
+If the browser provided spell-check or autocorrect, it would be simple for the student to leverage those tools instead of his/her knowledge in answering the question.
+The browser must prevent this from happening.

+8. The browser must have the ability to prevent or detect that accessibility features like VoiceOver are turned on.
+   * _Rationale_:
+	  * In certain cases, students may require access to accessibility features such as VoiceOver.
+In other cases, access to such assistive technologies is not allowed.
+The browser should be able to detect and block these features depending on configurable parameters related to the logged-in student.
    * _User Stories_:
       * The student starts a test on the secure browser.
 The testing server displays a test item which requires the student to select the misspelled words in the provided paragraph.
 If the browser provided spell-check or autocorrect, it would be simple for the student to leverage those tools instead of his/her knowledge in answering the question.
 The browser must prevent this from happening.

 Most of the high level functional requirements listed below are implemented by the Secure Browser API Specification [1].